Does Breast Size Matter?

 • Lymph: removes waste products from the breasts

 The size of any breast is determined mostly by the amount of fatty tissue in the breast.
-Fatty tissue is not involved in the production of breastmilk.
+Fatty tissue is not involved in the production of human milk.

 During pregnancy and lactation the amount and density of glandular tissue increases.
 On average, there is about twice as much glandular tissue as fatty tissue in the breast.
 Approximately 70% of the glandular tissue is found within a 30 mm (one inch) radius of the nipple.
 Thus, a baby with a good deep latch is reaching the majority of the glandular tissue when he compresses his jaws during a feeding.